 Referrals can come directly from the person with the concern or from another service provider.
 For more detailed information about programming or to make a referral, call a problem gambling counsellor in Regina or Saskatoon.

-Working with a trained professional can help individuals overcome what feels the most desperate situation.
+Working with a trained professional can help individuals overcome what feels like the most desperate situation.

 Call the Saskatchewan Problem Gambling Helpline 1-800-306-6789 to find out how to contact a gambling counsellor near you.
 You can also look up a gambling counsellor near you in the Directory of Services.